If you buy something through a link on this page, we may earn a small commission. How this works.

-In you buy a foam mattress that is delivered shrink-wrapped, this could involve you rolling it back up and re-boxing it.
+If you buy a foam mattress that’s delivered shrink-wrapped, this could involve you rolling it back up and re-boxing it.

 1. Innerspring mattress

 Innerspring mattresses use a steel coil system for support.
-How many coils and how they’re arranged matter.
+The number of coils and how they’re arranged matter.
 According to the International Chiropractors Association, these are the basic guidelines to look for:

 - 300 or more coils for a twin-size mattress

 - 375 or more coils for a queen mattress